chloesuwignjo/calorie-predictor/README.md

 # Introduction

 With the advent of health influences and the surge of healthy living trends, dietary breakdowns (in terms of calories, protein content, etc.) has become exponentially more prevalent in our society and social media.
 However, many individuals stray away from healthy living because of time constraints and busy lifestyle practices.
 Many resort to unhealthier options because they simply "do not have time" or because the "recipes are too complicated".
 In order to break down whether this observation amongst busy people is true, we decided to investigate the length of a recipe from its **number of steps**.
+In this project, we ask the question: **do“simpler” recipes (as measured by number of steps or ingredients) actually correspond to dishes with a lower calorie count?**

 To explore this, we use a dataset of recipes and ratings from [food.com](https://food.com), which was originally scraped and obtained by Majumder, et al for a research paper titled [Generating Personalized Recipes from Historical User Preferences](https://cseweb.ucsd.edu/~jmcauley/pdfs/emnlp19c.pdf).